HOW TO WRITE BOOK REVIEWS AND BOOK REPORTS - EXPERT TIPS

 Subject Matter and the Thesis Statement

 What subject does the book deal with i.e. what is it about?
-Not only should you tell readers what the subject of the book is i.e. what it is concerned with in an overall sense, but you should additionally tell them what the particular viewpoint of the author is on the subject i.e. the thesis statement.
-In the event you are unable to find a suitable quote e.g. a statement in the exact words of the author or if you think the book does not develop what you believe is a thesis statement, then you may need to write a thesis statement that encompasses or covers the book's entire content.
+Not only should you tell readers what the subject of the book is i.e. what it is concerned with within an overall sense, but you should additionally tell them what the particular viewpoint of the author is on the subject i.e. the thesis statement.
+In the event, you are unable to find a suitable quote e.g. a statement in the exact words of the author or if you think the book does not develop what you believe is a thesis statement, then you may need to write a thesis statement that encompasses or covers the book's entire content.
 This thesis statement should be brief - just one sentence or one paragraph, and it should be comprehensive and accurate.

 Summarization of Book's Content

 You should base your summary on the notes you made while reading the book, following the order of the author, and comprised only of the main points or ideas that the author uses to advance their argument.
 You may present this within the context of analysis or discuss it separately.

 Critical Comment Section (for book review writing only)